-UKC reserves the right to change any and all policies, fees, etc. without notice.
+UKC® reserves the right to change any and all policies, fees, etc., without notice.
+United Kennel Club suggests that all fees for UKC services be submitted by check, money order or a major credit card.
+Sending cash is not recommended.